Medic-AD: Towards Medical Vision-Language Model's Clinical Intelligence¶

 - The introduction of the

-<Ano>token yields the most significant improvement in anomaly detection, demonstrating that explicit anomaly modeling is more effective than implicit reasoning. - The stability and clinical reliability of Medic-AD are validated on real-world longitudinal hospital data.
+<Ano>token provides the most significant improvement in anomaly detection, suggesting explicit anomaly modeling is more effective than implicit reasoning. - Stability and clinical credibility were validated using real-world longitudinal hospital data.

-- The 7B open-source model surpasses closed-source models such as GPT-4o and Claude-3.5.
+- The 7B open-source model outperforms closed-source models like GPT-4o and Claude-3.5 on these specialized tasks.

 Highlights & Insights¶